JellyTitan/Sofle-Pico/README.md

  3. Solder the legs to the Pro Micro.
 Snip off the legs above the Pro Micro.

 If you ever need to remove the Pro Micro: do it by gently prying the board up in small increments, working your way around the board.
 Avoid pressure on the USB connector.
-The diode leags are quite weak and will usually bend if you pull the Pro Micro off in one action.
+The diode legs are quite weak and will usually bend if you pull the Pro Micro off in one action.

 ### OLED